online-ml/river/docs/releases/unreleased.md

 - `metrics.ROCAUC` works with `base.AnomalyDetectors`s.

+## misc

+- Created this module to store some stuff that was in the `utils` module but wasn't necessarily shared between modules.

 ## reco

 - Renamed the `Recommender` base class into `Ranker`.
 - Added a `rank` method to each recommender.
 - Removed `reco.SurpriseWrapper` as it wasn't really useful.
 - Added an `is_contextual` property to each ranker to indicate if a model makes use of contextual features or not.

-## special

-- Created this module to store some stuff that was in the `utils` module.

 ## stats